DeepRacer-Calgary/Machine-Learning-Curriculum/README.md

 Python / Numpy / Tensorflow: Python is a very commonly used language in machine learning and you will see it in use while training on AWS' deepracer.
 There is a large collection of frameworks and support for python in addition to it being a very user-friendly language.

 C++ / Eigen: A favorite of mine, while not beginner friendly, C++ and Eigen are a powerful combination of tools for linear algebra analysis.
-Especially because of all the languages, this is the lightest and can even run on an Arduino.
+Out of the above languages, this is the lightest and can even run on an Arduino.

+### Examples:
+ * TBD